-In Eq.~(\ref{eq:E2}), the temporal laser waveform $f(t)$ is modeled as a square pulse with a duration of 13~ns for amorphization and 90~ns for crystallization.
-The latent heat of fusion of GST is taken as 128~kJ/kg~\cite{scoggin2018modeling}.
-The laser power $P$ applied during amorphization and crystallization processes is 90~mW and 10~mW, respectively.
+In Eq.~\ref{eq:E2}, the temporal laser waveform $f(t)$ is modeled as a square pulse with a duration of 13~ns for amorphization and 90~ns for crystallization.
+The latent heat of fusion of GST is taken as 128~kJ/kg \cite{scoggin2018modeling}.
+The laser power ($P$) applied during amorphization and crystallization processes is 90~mW and 10~mW, respectively.
 The convective and radiative heat losses, $q_c$ and $q_r$, are expressed as follows:

 where $h$ is the convective heat transfer coefficient, $\varepsilon$ is the surface emissivity, and $\sigma$ is the Stefan--Boltzmann constant. $T_\infty$ and $T_{\text{room}}$ represent the gas medium and room temperatures, respectively.
 In the subsequent simulations, these losses are incorporated as boundary conditions depending on the specific domain considered.
-Both $T_\infty$ and $T_{\text{room}}$ are assumed to be 273.15~K. The convective heat transfer coefficient is taken as $h = 10~\text{W}/(\text{m}^2\!\cdot\!\text{K})$~\cite{heigel2015thermo}.
-The emissivity $\varepsilon$ of the GST layer is taken as 0.15 for the amorphous phase and 0.75 for the crystalline phase, respectively~\cite{kang2024laser}.
+Both $T_\infty$ and $T_{\text{room}}$ are assumed to be 273.15~K. The convective heat transfer coefficient is taken as $h = 10~\text{W}/(\text{m}^2\!\cdot\!\text{K})$ \cite{heigel2015thermo}.
+The emissivity ($\varepsilon$) of the GST layer is taken as 0.15 for the amorphous phase and 0.75 for the crystalline phase, respectively \cite{kang2024laser}.
 The physical parameters used in the simulation, including those of the Al$_2$O$_3$ substrate, Si layer, and GST layer, are summarized in Table~\ref{tab:properties}.
-These data ensure an accurate representation of the laser--matter interaction during the amorphization process.

-\section{Fabrication steps}
+\section{FABRICATION STEPS}